floraxinru/recipes-datasets/README.md

 https://www.reddit.com/r/datasets/comments/94awca/thousands_of_recipes_from_epicurious_bbc/

    * Seems to be the same crawl here, **140,000 English Recipes** in computer-readable form with photos (same 4 sites, in HTML and JSON): https://archive.org/details/recipes-en-201706 *

+    - **a link in issues points to latest working file form 2017, try using wget?** https://github.com/fictivekin/openrecipes/issues/218#issuecomment-304931161

    * related project looking at 3 decades of Epicurious food data (to look at food trends?): https://www.ceros.com/originals/epicurious-recipes-ingredients-part-2/